ASC-027/Starblast-A-Speedster-Series-v1.4/README.md

 # Starblast: A-Speedster Series v1.4 - Champions arrise
-A-Speedster Series, a mod based off the deadly A-Speedster...
+A-Speedster Series, a shiptree based off the deadly A-Speedster...

 Mine, upgrade your ship, steal gems, fight and be the last survivor!